dding3/analytics-zoo/pipeline/src/main/scala/com/intel/analytics/bigdl/pipeline/ssd/README.md

 In the above commands

-* -f: where you put your demo data
+* -f: where you put your image data
 * --folderType: It can be seq/local
-* -o: where you put your demo output data
+* -o: where you put your image output data
 * --caffeDefPath: caffe network definition prototxt file path
 * --caffeModelPath: caffe serialized model file path
 * -t: network type, it can be vgg16 or alexnet